 Sukkot or the Feast of Tabernacles is the last Feast of the Lord.
 The feast of thanksgiving for the Lord’s provision.
 Throughout scripture, we see how this festival was celebrated and its significance.

 We see King Solomon dedicating the Temple to the Lord during this time.
-We see Nehemiah and Ezra rededicating the Second Temple and a return to following the commands of the Lord.
+We see Nehemiah and Ezra rededicating the Second Temple and returning to following the commands of the Lord.
 It is a time of celebration of Jesus and we see him in scripture, teaching, and celebrating on Sukkot.

 Here are some scriptures to help you study the Feast of Tabernacles.